German politics stall DB's punctuality drive – DW – 11/18/2024

 So, instead of complaining about his employer, he aims to boost his career at the end of the year with a master's degree in railway operations, which, he said, could be a "door-opener to a leadership role" so that he can try to "transform Deutsche Bahn from the inside."

-And some German passengers — though small in numbers — have also a reason for fresh hope regarding improvements in rail services.
-DB announced a few weeks ago that the reconstruction of the Riedbahn would soon be completed, with service on the route scheduled to resume by mid-December — surprisingly for the rail operator, this would be right on schedule and just in time to complete the first project of the reconstruction plan ahead of the country's fresh election.
+And some German passengers, though small in numbers, also have a reason for hope regarding improvements in rail services.
+DB announced a few weeks ago that the reconstruction of the Riedbahn would soon be completed, with service on the route scheduled to resume by mid-December — surprisingly for the rail operator, this would be right on schedule and just in time to complete the first project of the reconstruction plan ahead of the country's fresh elections.

 This article was originally written in German.